gluobe/infrastructure-2.0-workshop/Lab 6 - Route 53/README.md

 ![](../Images/Route53BrowseToLoadBalancer.png?raw=true)

 ## End of Lab 6 ##
+Congratulations!
+You've successfully added a DNS record via Route53 to reach your website.

-Run this command to update the scoring server: `/.checkScore.sh`.
+Run this command on the management instance to update your score: `/.checkScore.sh`.

-Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the next lab. ([Next lab](../Lab%207%20-%20ASG%20and%20LC%20(infra%201.0)))
+Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the [next lab](../Lab%207%20-%20ASG%20and%20LC%20(infra%201.0)).

 ### More info ###